tillgr/vidly/README.md

 # React Frontend App for "vidly"

-The result of this course project is a real video rental app.
+The result of this course project is the frontend for a real video rental app.

 ## Topics covered